 It contains primary nutrients like carbs and proteins, which give both quick bursts of energy and prolonged release of energy to last long after digestion.

 It also contains essential fibers for the excellent and fast digestion of foods.
 With fibers, irregular bowel movements are improved, and bowel emptying is better.

-It’s great that scallions have just small amounts of fat.
-The fat is needed for the good functioning of the brain, and for energy.
+It’s great that scallions have just small amounts of fat, just enough to help absorb other nutrients.
 Also, with zero cholesterol, all blood vessels will stay healthy and unclogged, and cardiovascular health will be perfect.

 The B6 vitamin helps with the production of serotonin.
-Also, the folate, another B vitamin, is very important for the proper growth of a fetus and no birth defects.
+Also, folate, another B vitamin, is very important for the proper growth of a fetus and no birth defects.
 For pregnant cavies, this is a must-have.
-In scallion, there is also iron for healthy blood, as well as zinc for proper DNA metabolism.
+In scallion, there is also iron for healthy blood and zinc for proper DNA metabolism.

 Then, there’s manganese and selenium – for protection against diseases.